 Brief Description of Concentration

 Harvard’s oldest concentration, History & Literature is an interdisciplinary humanities program where you work closely with outstanding faculty in small-group and one-on-one tutorials.
-Alongside these tutorials, you take courses from a variety of departments as they develop their individual interests at the intersection of art, history, politics, and culture.
+Beyond these tutorials, you take courses from a variety of departments as you develop your individual interests at the intersection of art, history, politics, and culture.

 History & Literature is an honors concentration that helps you build the skills you need to write a thesis in your senior year.
 In small-group tutorials, we provide rigorous training in how to read and analyze a diverse array of primary and secondary sources, advise you as you conduct original research, and help you develop rigorous interdisciplinary approaches to the exciting material that you discover along the way.